Alibaba-AAIG/Beyond-ImageNet-Attack/readme.md

 ## Target model
 The checkpoint of target model should be put into `model` folder.
-- CUB-200-2011, Stanford Cars and FGVC AirCraft can be downloaded from （我们提供）......
+- CUB-200-2011, Stanford Cars and FGVC AirCraft can be downloaded from [here](https://github.com/qilong-zhang/Beyond-ImageNet-Attack/releases/download/untagged-8edd869faec06544dccd/model.zip)
 - CIFAR-10, CIFAR-100, STL-10 and SVHN can be automatically downloaded
 - ImageNet pre-trained models are available at [torchvision](https://pytorch.org/vision/stable/models.html)